UWNETLAB/metaknowledge/_posts/docs/2015-12-21-metaknowledge.md

 <a name="recordParser"></a><small></small>**[<ins>recordParser</ins>]({{ site.baseurl }}{{ page.url }}#recordParser)**(_paper_):

-Reads the file _paper_ until it reaches 'ER'.
+This is function that is used to create [`Records`]({{ site.baseurl }}{{ page.url }}#Record) from files.

-For each field tag it adds an entry to the returned dict with the tag as the key and a list of the entries as the value, the list has each line separately, so for the following string in a record:
+**recordParser**() reads the file _paper_ until it reaches 'ER'.
+For each field tag it adds an entry to the returned dict with the tag as the key and a list of the entries as the value, the list has each line separately, so for the following two lines in a record:

-"AF BREVIK, I
+    AF BREVIK, I

-    ANICIN, B"
+       ANICIN, B

 The entry in the returned dict would be `{'AF' : ["BREVIK, I", "ANICIN, B"]}`

-[Record]({{ site.baseurl }}{% post_url /docs/2015-12-17-metaknowledge %}#Record) objects can be created with these dictionaries as the initializer.
+`Record` objects can be created with these dictionaries as the initializer.

 ###### Parameters

 _paper_ : `file stream`

- An open file, with the current line at the beginning of the record.
+ An open file, with the current line at the beginning of the WOS record.

 ###### Returns